StuyPulse/team694.github.io/about/ec/index.md

 ### Lab Administrator <small>{{ page.positions.lab-admin.name }}</small>
 <div markdown="1" class="ec-description">
 {% if page.positions.lab-admin.photo %} <img src="{{ page.positions.lab-admin.photo }}" class="ec-photo" alt="Lab Administrator"> {% endif %}
 The Lab Administrator is responsible for keeping a record of what materials are used in the construction of the robot and what materials are in the lab.
-He/she also has to coordinate with the Director of Procurement to make sure that any commonly used parts that are missing are restocked The Lab Administrator is responsible for maintaining the lab and ensuring the continued organization of all materials.
+She also has to coordinate with the Director of Procurement to make sure that any commonly used parts that are missing are restocked.
+The Lab Administrator is responsible for maintaining the lab and ensuring the continued organization of all materials.
 </div>

 ### Director of Strategy <small>{{ page.positions.strategy.name }}</small>